Gavin1937/MedReminder-backend/doc/ApiDocumentation.md

 }
 ```

+* In debug mode, API return json will contain more information

 * **Note that some of the return json does not follow above structure.**
   * They will follow spring boot rest controller error json message